mbest1813/documentation/v2/clickstream/destinations/sailthru.md

 | id                | products.$.product_id           |
 | url                      | products.$.url             |

 *Note*: the url field is required by Sailthru for each product.
-If it’s not explicitly attached to the product, Segment will pull this value out from the `context.page.url` for you, or if this value is not present, we'll use `productBaseUrl` value configured in Metarouter UI.
+If it’s not explicitly attached to the product, MetaRouter will pull this value out from the `context.page.url` for you, or if this value is not present, we'll use `productBaseUrl` value configured in Metarouter UI.

 In addition, the following optional parameters will be mapped: